 A low bounce rate is good, as it shows that once people land on the site, they stay around to take a look.

 Webmaster Tools doesn’t have as many features as Analytics, but it does pay to use it properly, as this is where any site errors can be picked up and fixed.
-For example, if you’ve moved pages around, or renamed URLs, then these will have to be addressed with 301 redirects.
+For example, if you’ve moved pages around or renamed URLs, then these will have to be addressed with 301 redirects.

 These will appear here if they need addressing, as will any Google warnings, such as malware or penalties.
-Here you can also submit xml sitemaps, although you can get other software to automate this for you.
+Here, you can also submit XML sitemaps, although you can get other software to automate this for you.

-Any business owner wanting to get started with SEO should realise that it’s not a particularly easy undertaking, especially if you’re not particularly tech-savvy.
+Any business owner wanting to get started with SEO should realize that it’s not a particularly easy undertaking, especially if you’re not particularly tech-savvy.
 For those wanting to learn SEO, I hope this has given you a good starting point for what you need to know.